Trahloc/midi-qol/README.md

 No world information is exported.
 The list of active modules can be very useful to me in debugging.

-# midi-qol
-Midi-qol is a replacement for minor-qol and you should not have both modules active at the same time.
-(Both can be INSTALLED at the same time, but only one should be ACTIVATED.)
-Because there are some subtle differences in the way the midi-qol works compared to minor-qol you will need to experiment with the settings.

 ## HELP!
 My midi-qol disappeared.
 If you've just updated midi-qol and it disappears from your in-game list of modules you probably need to update your dnd5e system to the latest one.